christian-schlichtherle/fun-io/docs/module-structure-and-features.md

 ### Fun I/O API

 ::: tip
-This is a transitive dependency of all other modules, so you don't need to add it directly.
+This module is a transitive dependency of all other modules, so you don't need to add it directly.
 :::

 The module